inrupt/artifact-generator/example/Demo-DisplayVocabTermMetadata/README.md

 - Generate JavaScript artifact from this vocabulary:
   - Using the command-line options:
     - `--noPrompt` no interactive prompting (we're happy with defaults).
-    - `--supportBundling=false` no bundling (keep it simple during this demo, no need to run any `build` commands).
-    - `--runNpmInstall` install our generated package locally.
     - `--force` to ensure re-generation with each example.
     - `--clearOutputDirectory ` to clear out the target output directory (in case we ran the Quick Setup steps above).
 Generally we very rarely need to